abhimanyudas747/Fake-news-classifier-using-DecisionTreeClassifier/README.md

                                                         }

  Note: You can also use it over WAN by forwarding the port

+ URL to training dataset : https://www.kaggle.com/jruvika/fake-news-detection
+ The training of the classifier and the preprocessing of the dataset is done on a Kaggle IPython notebook, which is included here.
+(Since, my potato pc can't handle a 147 MiB dataset)

  Thanks for checking out this project, this is my first on Github :D